CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Introduction

 The analysis of local galaxies can provide the tools to interpret high-$z$ galaxies, given the high signal-to-noise ($S/N$) of their spectra and the possibility of getting multi-wavelength coverage, which can help in the data interpretation.
 In \citet{mingozzi22} (\citetalias{mingozzi22} hereafter) we have started to create such a UV toolkit using the Cosmic Origins Spectrograph (COS) Legacy Spectroscopic SurveY (CLASSY\footnote{\href{https://archive.stsci.edu/hlsp/classy}{https://archive.stsci.edu/hlsp/classy}}; \citealt{berg22,james22}, \citetalias{berg22} and \citetalias{james22} hereafter).
 CLASSY represents the first high-quality, high- resolution far-UV (FUV, $1150-2000$~\AA) Treasury of 45 nearby ($0.002 < z < 0.182$) star-forming galaxies, with properties that make them representative at all redshifts (see \citetalias{berg22} Fig.~8), but generally characterized by more extreme ionization fields, lower stellar masses, and higher star formation rates (SFRs) than $z\sim0$ objects, as typically observed in the EoR (e.g., \citealt{wise14, madau15, robertson15, stanway16, stark16}).
 Specifically, in \citetalias{mingozzi22} we provided detailed measurements of dust attenuation ($E(B-V)$), electron density ($n_e$), electron temperature ($T_e$), gas-phase metallicity (12+log(O/H)) and ionization parameter (log($U$)), using both UV and optical direct diagnostics, taking into account the different ionization zones of the ISM.
 Then, from the comparison of the derived properties, we provided a set of equations to estimate ISM properties only from UV emission lines.
 This paper presents the second part of the UV-based toolkit introduced in \citetalias{mingozzi22} and aims at exploring the well-known optical emission-line diagnostics tracing the different ionization sources and the recently proposed UV-based counterparts, to check their consistency and reliability to discriminate SF from AGN and shock ionization.

 In Sec.~\ref{sec:sample} we describe the CLASSY sample, summarizing the characteristics of the UV and optical data, the main steps of the data analysis performed in \citetalias{mingozzi22}, while in Sec.~\ref{sec:methods}, we give an overview of the models used in this work to interpret the optical and UV diagnostics.
 In Sec.~\ref{sec:results-diagnostics-opt} we present the main optical diagnostic diagrams sensitive to the ionization source to demonstrate that CLASSY galaxies are indeed dominated by SF.
-CLASSY represents the local reference sample of metal-poor star-forming galaxies that we can use to explore the boundaries of the star formation locus in UV diagnostic diagrams, as we show in Sec.~\ref{sec:results-diagnostics-uv}, interpreting the results taking into account ISM properties and state-of-the-art photoionization and shock models.
-Finally, in Sec.~\ref{sec:discussion} we discuss the conditions needed to observe UV emission lines and in Sec.~\ref{sec:conclusions} we summarize our main findings.
+CLASSY represents the local reference sample of metal-poor star-forming galaxies that we can use to explore the boundaries of the star formation locus in UV diagnostic diagrams, as we show in Sec.~\ref{sec:results-diagnostics-uv}, interpreting the results taking into account ISM properties and state-of-the-art photoionization and shock models. {Then, in Sec.~\ref{sec:discussion} we discuss the conditions needed to observe UV emission lines, possible caveats in using them as diagnostics and which of them are currently observed with JWST at high-z.} Finally, in Sec.~\ref{sec:conclusions} we summarize our main findings.
 Throughout this work we assume a flat $\Lambda$CDM cosmology (H$_0 = 70$~km/s/Mpc, $\Omega=0.3$) and 12+log(O/H)$_\odot = 8.69$ \citep{asplund09}.